alfreddey/blogging-platform-v2/README.md

 # BLOGGING-PLATFORM

-[cite_start]A web-based Spring Boot application that leverages RESTful and GraphQL APIs to manage a blogging system[cite: 7, 8]. [cite_start]This project applies advanced concepts like AOP, Bean Validation, and algorithmic data optimization[cite: 15, 17].
+A web-based Spring Boot application that leverages RESTful and GraphQL APIs to manage a blogging system.
+This project applies advanced concepts like AOP, Bean Validation, and algorithmic data optimization.

 # Table of Contents
 1. [Project Overview](#project-overview)